-If you're like many in the industry, you've been working on a long-term hotel marketing strategy to gradually attract hotel guests back to your property.
-We've taken the liberty of asking three experts for a list of quick initiatives to supplement your core strategy, including a host of clever ideas to boost your online presence and in-stay offering.
+If you're like many in the industry, you've been working on a long-term hotel marketing strategy to build a community of loyal hotel guests.
+We've taken the liberty of asking three marketing experts for a list of quick initiatives to supplement your core communication strategy, including a host of clever ideas to boost your online presence and in-stay offering.

-We spoke to three marketing specialists, Katie Hokin, Founder and Director of AccomBoost, Luis Enrique Galdamez Echeverria, CEO of FashionPotluck.com, and Perryn Khoo, Digital Account Manager at WME Australia, to collate this list of quick-win actions that you can apply immediately to kickstart post-crisis recovery.
+We spoke to three marketing specialists, Katie Hokin, Founder and Director of AccomBoost, Luis Enrique Galdamez Echeverria, CEO of FashionPotluck.com, and Perryn Khoo, Digital Account Manager at WME Australia, to collate this list of quick-win actions that you can apply immediately to kickstart your hotel guest marketing.
 Read on and share if you find it useful!

 Don’t underestimate the marketing resources required to successfully reopen